saishandilya/devops-infra/README.md

 - Create a new or use an existing **GitHub account**.

 ## Architectural Diagram
-- Needed to be added...
+- *Working on the Architectural Diagram will be added soon..*

 ## Infrastructure Setup